 Pick fun costumes for the family, prepare some kid-friendly treas but make sure to include some spirits for yourself, too.
 Whip up a batch of Halloween-themed cocktails, prepare some Draculicious appetizers, and have a small family party.

 3. Witch Arts & Crafts

-Round up the family friends, throw on “Monster Mash” for some spooky tunes, and have a DIY night creating Halloween decorations, or even homemade costumes for your little ones.
+Throw on “Monster Mash” for some spooky tunes, and have a DIY night creating Halloween decorations, or even homemade costumes for your little ones.